Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Max Essence of the afterlife reduced from **30** to **15**.
 - Max number of skeletons reduced from **3** to **1**.
 - Essnece to spawn a skeleton reduced from **3** to **1**.
 - Skeleton can now be upgraded by right-clicking them.
-There are **5** levels: Level 1: 20 health, 11 armor points, stone sword, and extra speed.
-Level 2: full chain armor (3 additional armor points; 14 total).
+There are **5** levels: Level 1: 20 health, 10 armor points, stone sword, and extra speed.
+Level 2: More defense points (15 total).
 Level 3: 20 addition health (40 total).
-Level 4: full iron armor (6 additional armor poitns, 20 total).
-Level 5: 75% knockback resistance.
+Level 4: More defense (20 total).
+Level 5: +75% knockback resistance.
 - Cost to upgrade skeleton is **1** essence per level.
 - Right clicking the player's skeleton will restore **10** health.
 This will consume **1** essence.
 - Skeleton can not be picked up by right clicking it while sneaking.
 This will remember its current health and level.